RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 where `date` is the `start` and `end` is created adding **23:59:59** to `start`.
 This can become tricky specially with all the different timezones your users may be in.

-For that reason we recommend to only use UTC when retrieving data, use the following as an example:
+For that reason we only allow UTC when retrieving data, use the following as an example:

 Today is **2023-05-26** in Mexico (**UTC-6**)